Free Initial Assessment

 You have the right to represent yourself in court without a legal professional.
 Someone who represents themselves in court is known as a ‘litigant in person’.

-You might consider representing yourself in court because you would rather speak to the judge yourself or because you cannot afford legal fees.
+You might choose to represent yourself in court if you prefer to present your case directly to the judge or if you are unable to afford legal fees.
 However, it is best to seek legal advice if you can, as family law proceedings can become complicated.
 If the other party has legal representation, you might be concerned that they have an advantage over you.

 If you are worried about legal costs, it is worth finding out whether you are eligible for legal aid.
 As well as covering representation in court, legal aid can cover the cost of legal advice and family mediation.